imcyber-sector/web-scraper/README.md

 Using the scraper:
 (it's configured just for one website for now)
--> open browser and go to url : localhost:3000
+# open browser and go to url : localhost:3000
--> you will find the link already in the input box. click on submit button -> check your command prompt/terminal, you will find it working there -> after the data scraping is done then you will find the file "user.xls" in the same directory as of the project -> you will see message "Scraping coompleted" in the browser once the scraping will be completed.
+# you will find the link already in the input box. click on submit button
+# check your command prompt/terminal, you will find it working there
+# after the data scraping is done then you will find the file "user.xls" in the same directory as of the project
+# you will see message "Scraping coompleted" in the browser once the scraping will be completed.

+# right now there is condition so that the scrapper will only scrap intial 300 data.
+This is done just to not load the server.
+Removing the condition will make it fetch all the data